 It’s also important to remember that not all home insurance is created equal, and what kinds of things you’ll be able to obtain reimbursement for is likely dependent upon the terms of your plan.
 Insurance is definitely not black-and-white, and carriers will provide different levels and scopes of coverage.
 We recommend further discussion with your insurance broker or agent, who can adequately educate you on what must be added to your policy based on your coverage goals versus what you are already covered for.

 Now that you have a better understanding of what your home insurance could cover, you’re probably wondering how you can use that to your advantage.
 Great question!
 We know that understanding your coverage is only half the battle, and what comes afterwards – filing claims and dealing with insurance agents – is just as difficult.
 But no worries, we have a guide for that too.
 Just click below to download it.
 What’s that saying, again?
 Ah, yes . . . when the student becomes the master.
 We see you, budding expert.
 Happy filing!

-ServiceMaster Restoration By Simons is a MBE/WBE certified minority and women-owned and family run company serving Chicago, Oak Park, River Forest, and the North Shore.
-The business provides disaster restoration services for damages caused by tornadoes, water, fire, flooding, mold remediation, and a wide range of interior specialty cleaning (hoarder/clutter, post construction, carpet & upholstery) to residential and commercial customers residing in Chicago, Oak Park, River Forest and the North Shore.
+ServiceMaster Restoration By Simons is a MBE/WBE certified minority and women-owned and family run company serving the Chicago Area.
+The business provides disaster restoration services for damages caused by tornadoes, water, fire, flooding, mold remediation, and a wide range of interior specialty cleaning (hoarder/clutter, post construction, carpet & upholstery) to residential and commercial customers.
 For more information, give us a call at 773-376-1110 or visit servicemasterbysimons.com.